juanborre/alfred-zoom-personal-room/README.md

 ## Configuration

 You need to edit the workflow in order to define your hotkey.
+You can do that in Alfred, going to this workflow and clicking on the very first box.

 You need to configure the `{personal_id}` and the `{password}`.
 You can get this information inside Zoom.